Torches

 Mapp Pro

-Okay, the things I have learned about Mapp gas today!
+Okay, here are the things I learned about Mapp gas today!
 So much.
-So, I guess you can’t weld/solder steel with Mapp gas as Mapp gas has too much hydrogen in it and it creates weak welds.
+I guess you can’t weld/solder steel with Mapp gas, as it has too much hydrogen and creates weak welds.
 Who knew?
-But, you also can’t buy regular Mapp Gas anymore.
-(See below).
+But you also can’t buy regular Mapp Gas anymore.
+(See below.)

 Mapp gas is no longer sold.
-Now it’s called Mapp Gas Pro.
-Mapp Gas Pro can be used to solder steel as it is now composed of propylene (and a tiny bit of propane) which doesn’t contain the same amounts of hydrogen that Mapp Gas (old stuff) did.
+It’s now called Mapp Gas Pro.
+Mapp Gas Pro can be used to solder steel as it is now composed of propylene (and a tiny bit of propane), which doesn’t contain the same amounts of hydrogen that Mapp Gas (the old stuff) did.

 Mapp gas can be used alone or in combination with oxygen.

-Mapp Gas is sold by the Linde Group and the name is trademarked.
+The Linde Group sells Mapp Gas, and the name is trademarked.

-Mapp Pro is made of propylene (aka Propene; methyl ethylene; methylene) with up to .05% of propane.
+Mapp Pro is made of propylene (Propene, methyl ethylene, methylene) with up to .05% of propane.

-The old Mapp Gas was composed of methylacetylene-propadiene propane and iso-butane and butane.
+The old Mapp Gas was composed of methylacetylene-propadiene, propane, iso-butane and butane.

 In case of emergency.
 (From the SDS on Mapp Pro Worthington Industries).
 “Do not extinguish fires unless gas flow can be stopped safely; explosive re-ignition may occur.
 Promptly isolate the scene by removing all persons from the vicinity of the incident.
 No action shall be taken involving any personal risk or without suitable training.
 For fires involving this material, do not enter any enclosed or confined fire space without proper protective equipment, including self-contained breathing apparatus.”
 Read more here.
 This is only a partial bit of info.